 When I decided to share my many opinions on Westerns with the interwebs, I knew Tombstone had to be my first.
 It literally WAS my first.

 Tombstone came out when I was 12.
-It was the first time I got emotionally invested in a movie – three of my favourite actors riding around on horses!
+It was the first time I got emotionally invested in a movie – three of my favourite actors on horseback!

 - Fact: I adored Kurt Russell in movies like Overboard, Big Trouble in Little China, and Escape from New York